 For most climates winter means water in some form or another.
 Whether it's rain, snow or ice, your cold weather boots should definitely be waterproof.

 Most boots accomplish this with some kind of waterproof lining like Gore-Tex or Windtex.
-Additionally, many boots have rubber outsoles that keep any water from entering in the bottom.
+Additionally, many boots have waterproof outsoles that keep any water from entering in the bottom.

-That said, the best way to waterproof a boot is to make it entirely rubber, or neoprene, like waders.
+That said, the best way to waterproof a boot is to make it entirely waterproof, or neoprene, like waders.
 That's why boots designed for wading through standing water have full neoprene uppers.
 However, neoprene isn't usually as tough as leather, so consider your needs.

 Even in cold weather, you want your boots to be breathable.
 Since hunting usually involves periods of intense hiking followed by periods of not moving, the temperature of your feet is going to fluctuate.
 In fact, they might even get hot.

 In this case, breathability helps sweat moisture escape which keeps your feet cool and comfortable.
 Plus, it keeps sweat from building up on your feet which could lead to body odor that could give you away to your quarry.